s-taylor/time-walk/README.md

 ## What still needs doing

-* create alternate getOccurance method that's not 0 indexed for external users
 * allow user to specify output type? moment.js object, js date, integer?
 * remove use of decimals in calcs so more accurate
 * add getter methods